 Where Was Babylon And What Happened To It?

-History Of Babylon
+History of Babylon

-Babylon's development as a significant city was late by the Mesopotamian standards as there is no mention of it existing before the 23rd century BCE.
+Babylon's development as a significant city was late by Mesopotamian standards, as there is no mention of it existing before the 23rd century BCE.
 The city became the nucleus of a small kingdom established in 1894 BCE by the Amorite king Sumuabum.
 It happened after the fall of the 3rd dynasty of Ur, under which Babylon was a provincial center.
 King Sumuabum's successors consolidated Babylon's status.
-The sixth and most famous of the Amorite dynasty, Hammurabi (1792 – 50 BCE), conquered the surrounding city-states and turned Babylon into the capital of a kingdom comprising all the southern Mesopotamia and part of Assyria.
-The city's favorable location and its political importance made it the main commercial and the administrative center of Babylonia.
+The sixth and most famous of the Amorite dynasty, Hammurabi (1792 - 50 BCE), conquered the surrounding city-states and turned Babylon into the capital of a kingdom comprising all of southern Mesopotamia and part of Assyria.
+The city's favorable location and its political importance made it the main commercial and administrative center of Babylonia.

 The city's wealth and prestige made it a target for foreign conquerors.
 After a Hittite raid in 1595 BCE, the Kassites controlled the city, establishing a dynasty lasting more than four centuries.
 Babylon became a religious and literary center, which resulted in the elevation of the Marduk, its chief god, to supremacy in Mesopotamia.
 Just before 1000, pressure from the Aramaean immigrants from northern Syria brought administrative dislocation inside Babylon.
-Up until the
+Up until the fall of Assyria in the late 7th century BCE, there was a continual struggle between the Assyrians and the Aramaean or associated Chaldean tribesmen for political control of the city.

 The citizens of Babylon claimed privileges, such as exemption from forced labor, imprisonment, and certain taxes, which the Assyrians with a similar background were readier to recognize than were immigrant tribesmen.
-Moreover, the citizens who became wealthy through commerce benefitted from imperial power able to protect the international trade but suffered economically because of the disruptive tribesmen.
+Moreover, the citizens who became wealthy through commerce benefitted from imperial power and were able to protect international trade but suffered economically because of the disruptive tribesmen.
 This made Babylon prefer Assyrian to Chaldean or Aramaean rule.

 Between the 9th and 7th centuries, Babylon was almost continuously under the Assyrian suzerainty.
 Close Assyrian involvement in Babylon began with Tiglath-Pileser III due to Chaldean tribesmen pressing the city into city territories.
 Disorders accompanying the increasing tribal occupation finally convinced Sennacherib, the Assyrian monarch, that peaceful control of Babylon was impossible, and he ordered the destruction of the city in 689.